 Dental caries and periodontal disease

-Dental caries results from the demineralization of teeth structure by acids that are formed through degradation of food in the mouth.
-This leads to breakdown of the hard structure of the tooth ultimately leading to the loss of the tooth.
+Dental caries result from the demineralization of teeth structure by acids that are formed through the degradation of food in the mouth.
+This leads to the breakdown of the hard structure of the tooth ultimately leading to the loss of the tooth.
 Teeth are attached to the bony socket with the aid of periodontal ligaments.
-Periodontal disease or gum disease leads to loss of periodontal ligaments and supporting bone.
+Periodontal disease or gum disease leads to the loss of periodontal ligaments and supporting bone.
 This leads to the tooth becoming mobile due to loss of bony support.
 This also ultimately leads to the tooth falling out.

 Neglect of a carious tooth with consequent abscess formation